Kyiv: Formal subdivision

-The first known formal subdivision of Kyiv dates to 1810 when the city was subdivided into 4 parts: Pechersk, Starokyiv, and the first and the second parts of Podil.
+The first known formal subdivision of Kyiv dates to 1810 when the city was subdivided into 4 parts: Pechersk, Staryi Kyiv, and the first and the second parts of Podil.
 In 1833–1834 according to Tsar Nicholas I's decree, Kyiv was subdivided into 6 police raions (districts); later being increased to 10.
 In 1917, there were 8 Raion Councils (Duma), which were reorganised by bolsheviks into 6 Party-Territory Raions.

 During the Soviet era, as the city was expanding, the number of raions also gradually increased.
 These newer districts of the city, along with some older areas were then named in honour of prominent communists and socialist-revolutionary figures; however, due to the way in which many communist party members eventually, after a certain period of time, fell out of favour and so were replaced with new, fresher minds, so too did the names of Kyiv's districts change accordingly.

-The last raion reform took place in 2001 when the number of raions was decreased from 14 to 10.
+The last district reform took place in 2001 when the number of districts was decreased from 14 to 10.

-Under Oleksandr Omelchenko (mayor from 1999 to 2006), there were further plans for the merger of some raions and revision of their boundaries, and the total number of raions had been planned to be decreased from 10 to 7.
+Under Oleksandr Omelchenko (mayor from 1999 to 2006), there were further plans for the merger of some districts and revision of their boundaries, and the total number of districts had been planned to be decreased from 10 to 7.
 With the election of the new mayor-elect (Leonid Chernovetskyi) in 2006, these plans were shelved.

-Each raion has its own locally elected council with jurisdiction over a limited scope of affairs.
+Each district has its own locally elected council with jurisdiction over a limited scope of affairs.